FAMILY AND MEDICAL LEAVE POLICY

 Group Life and Long Term Disability Insurance benefits will continue for the period of the approved medical leave.
 Benefit accruals, such as vacation

-leave, sick leave and holiday benefits, will not continue during the approved medical leave period for which the employee receives less than "full" pay.
+leave, sick leave and holiday benefits will not continue during the approved medical leave period.

 IV.
 COORDINATION OF FMLA LEAVE WITH OTHER LEAVE POLICIES